 Formerly called the Independent Village of Gràcia, this one-of-a-kind neighborhood was a separate entity from Barcelona.
 Eventually, it became part of the city’s municipality.
 Gràcia is a neighborhood with a strong personality and it’s one of the most authentic neighborhoods in Barcelona.

 Gràcia is the smallest District in Barcelona with just (2,6 mi²) and the most populated after the Eixample, with a registered 120,000 people.

-Nowadays Gràcia is fully integrated with the city but still holding on to its own identity, however the difference in urban structures is quite noticeable.
-Just walking one block into Gràcia, especially if you’re coming from the Eixample, and the contrast is rather striking, not only on the streets, buildings and sidewalks, but the atmosphere in general.
+Nowadays, the area is fully integrated with the city but still holds to its own identity.
+However, the difference in urban structures is quite noticeable.
+Just walk one block into the neighborhood, and you’ll notice a sharp contrast, not only on the streets, buildings and sidewalks, but the overall atmosphere.

-Once inside, even though the streets are quite busy with people, there’s a small town feeling wherever you walk, specially in the public squares, the place where the locals spend a lot of their free time.
-There are plenty and all of them a worth a visit: Pl de la Virreina, Pl de la Revolució, Pl del Diamant and Pl. de Ruis i Taulet among many.
+Once inside, even though the streets are quite busy, there’s a small town feeling wherever you walk, especially in the squares, where the locals spend a lot of their free time.
+There are plenty and all of them a worth a visit: Plaça de la Virreina, Plaça de la Revolució and Plaça del Diamant, among many.

-Hanging out in the squares in Gràcia is the best way to get a grip of the diverse demographics that populate this district, which goes between a special mixture of bohemian, trendy and traditional.
-This is mirrored in the new design boutiques, original retail stores and Hostels that are recently thriving in the neighborhood.
+Hanging out in the open terraces is the best way to observe the diverse demographics that populate this district.
+Here you’ll find a mixture of bohemian, trendy and traditional.
+This is mirrored in the new design boutiques that thrive everywhere.

 Comentarios y recomendaciones